 Main Aims and Objectives

 AHADI promotes health, good governance, and better quality of life for all, specifically amongst the poor and disadvantaged in Africa, through communication for behavioural change and policy advocacy.
 AHADI provides trainings on conflict mitigation, diversity, leadership, non-violence and conflict sensitive journalism, with a particular focus on youth.

 Upholding the Principles of Conflict Transformation

 After the 2007/2008 post-election violence, AHADI organized a regional conference on ethnic diversity as a resource for Eastern Africa, and brought together members of parliament, intellectuals and opinion makers from the region to reflect on the benefits of diversity in political, economic and social development.
-AHADI has also worked with th National Cohesion and Integration Commission to faciliate national conversations on diversity, and to develop Kenya’s ethnic and race relations policy.
+AHADI has also worked with th National Cohesion and Integration Commission to facilitate national conversations on diversity, and to develop Kenya’s ethnic and race relations policy.
 AHADI has organized wide ranging trainings on conflict sensitive journalism and on transformative leadership in Kenya.
 AHADI has also undertaken health work in Uganda and Tanzania, mainly with the media, as health promotion to be crucial in sustainable peace.
 AHADI has documented and archived events related to the 2007/2008 violence in Kenya and are working with the Panel of Eminent African Personalities (PEAP) to archive the Kenya National Dialogue and Reconciliation process.